 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Washington, real estate commission costs an average of $31,545 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Washington, real estate commission costs an average of $32,525 — that's usually more expensive than the rest of your closing costs combined!

 Frequently asked questions